Microlocal categories over Novikov rings

 \begin{definition} The sheaf quantization of $\bm L$ in $\mu(X; u<c)$ obtained in the above way is said to be the \emph{$c$-standard sheaf quantization}. \end{definition}

 We can also construct more sheaf quantizations by modifying a little the above construction of the standard sheaf quantization as follows: We take $c_L$ as in the proof.
 In the rest of this subsection, let $\{U_i\}_i$ be the Darboux cover.
 Refining it if necessary, we can assume that the intersections are contractible.
 We also fix an element of $b\in H^1(L, \Lambda_0^+/T^{c_L}\Lambda_0)$ and take a \v{C}ech representative $b_{ij}$ of $b$ with respect to $\{U_i\}_i$.
-Then $b_{ij}$ can be represented as $b_{ij}=\sum_{0<d<c}a^{ij}_dT^{d}$.
-Then it gives an endomorphism of the section of the Kashiwara--Schapira stack over $\bigcup_{0<d<c}L_{\widetilde x+d}$.
-Taking $\id+b_{ij}$ as gluing morphisms, we get a global section of the Kashiwara--Schapira stack (which is twisted from the above one by the \v{C}ech cocycle).
+Then $b_{ij}$ can be represented as $b_{ij}=\sum_{0<d<c_L}a^{ij}_dT^{d}$.
+Then it gives an endomorphism of the section of the Kashiwara--Schapira stack over $\bigcup_{0<d<c_L}L_{\widetilde x+d}$.
+Note that $\id+b_{ij}$ is invertible, since the valuation of $b_{ij}$ is greater than $0$.
+Hence we can take $\id+b_{ij}$ as gluing morphisms, we get a global section of the Kashiwara--Schapira stack (which is twisted from the above one by the \v{C}ech cocycle).
 Then we get a sheaf quantization associated to $b$ as in the above proof.
 This gives $\mathrm{cl}$.
 This proves the first half of \cref{thm:classification}.

 \begin{lemma} For any sheaf quantizations $\cE_1, \cE_2\in \mu(X;u<c)$ of a given brane structure $\bm{L}$ for some $c\in \bR_{>0}\cup \lc\infty \rc$, there exists $c'$ such that $r_{cc'}(\cE_1)\cong r_{cc'}(\cE_2)$. \end{lemma} \begin{proof} Since they are isomorphic on $\{u=0\}$ as global sections of sheaves of \eqref{eq:antimicro}, we can lift the isomorphism for small $c'$.
 This completes the proof. \end{proof}